2.1 What is the stock market?

 - Corporate’s don’t use the markets to unduly benefit themselves (Example – Satyam Computers)

-- Small retail investors interest are protected
+- Small retail investors interests are protected

 - Large investors with huge cash pile should not manipulate the markets

-- Overall development of markets
+- An overall development of markets

-SEBI has prescribed a set of rules and regulation to each one of these entities.
+SEBI has prescribed a set of rules and regulations to each one of these entities.
 The entity should operate within the legal framework as prescribed by SEBI.
 The specific rules applicable to a specific entity are made available by SEBI on their website.
 They are published under the ‘Legal Framework’ section of their site.